 “Yeah, he’s a geek.”

-The main difference build wise between the K702 and HD600 is that the 702’s utilize that really cool and convenient hammock style headband adjustment that I’ve come to adore over the years.
+The main difference build-wise between the K702 and HD600 is that the 702’s utilize that really cool and convenient hammock style headband adjustment that I’ve come to adore over the years.
 You simply put it on your head and let go.
-It self adjusts to the size of your big melon (or small), and you never have to worry bout re-adjustment.
+It self-adjusts to the size of your big melon (or small), and you never have to worry bout re-adjustment.
 Sorta.
 We’ll get into that in a sec.

 The HD600’s sport the standard click feature; there’s a thin piece of metal that runs from the top of the headband going into each ear cup, and you adjust by pushing up or down.
-Pretty simple and straight forward.
+Pretty simple and straightforward.

 Ear Cups & Materials

-On both headphones, the ear cups are made of a velour, but the padding on the 600’s is more plush and soft.
+On both headphones, the ear cups are made of velour, but the padding on the 600’s is more plush and soft.
 The K702’s padding is still good, it’s just a bit more rigid and stiff feeling.

 The cups on both will wear down and flatten out over time, so do be prepared to replace the pads on both.
 The not cool thing about this is that you’ll have to spend more money.
-The cool thing is that you won’t actually be using said money + more money to replace the headphone itself.
+The cool thing is that you won’t actually be using said money + more money to replace the headphone themselves.
 Just the pads.

 Both of these puppies are built for the long haul.
 Since I bought the HD600’s in 2016, I’ve had zero issues with them.
 None.
 They perform flawlessly every single day.
 No cable issues, no build issues, no driver issues.
 Nothing.
 It’s also super easy to take the pads off and put them back in on both models.

 I do need to replace said pads on the 600, but that’s about it.
 There’s a reason this headphone has been so highly regarded since 1997.
 It’s simply one of the best audio purchases I’ve ever made.
 Imagine buying something and being more impressed with it as time wears on.
 That’s what it’s like to own an HD600.
 It’s one of the most solid investments you could ever make.